adrian-sauter/adrian-sauter.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 ---

 Hey, I'm Adrian, welcome to my website. :)

-I'm a third-year MSc student in Artificial Intelligence at the [University of Amsterdam](https://www.uva.nl/en).
-I am broadly interested in the `interpretability, safety, and alignment of AI` and believe that these topics are crucial for developing trustworthy and beneficial AI systems.

-Most recently, I worked on a project exploring how visual grounding affects both speech- and text-based language models (submitted to ICASSP 2026, preprint on [arXiv](https://arxiv.org/abs/2509.15837)), and completed an internship at [KPN](https://www.kpn.com/), where I applied concept bottleneck models with LLMs to customer call transcripts to develop an explainable-by-design framework for identifying key drivers of customer churn.
-I am now excited to be pursuing my thesis on “Contextual Sensitivity in Moral Judgements of Large Language Models”.

-Before my MSc, I completed a BSc in [Cognitive Science at the University of Tübingen](https://uni-tuebingen.de/en/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/studium/studierende/lehre-studienorganisation/studiengaenge/kognitionswissenschaft/bachelor/), where I explored the intersection of human cognition and intelligent systems and wrote my thesis on "Video Background Extraction with a Masked-Autoencoder-Based Neural Network", which contributed to a [publication](https://link.springer.com/chapter/10.1007/978-3-031-72338-4_4) at [ICANN 2024](https://e-nns.org/icann2024/).
+I'm a first-year PhD student at the Human-Centered AI Lab at Helmholtz Munich, supervised by [Dr. Eric Schulz](https://scholar.google.com/citations?user=74Cj5GYAAAAJ&hl=en&oi=ao), where I'm working on topics related to `AI Safety and Cognitively Inspired ML`.

+Before starting the PhD, I did my [MSc in AI at the University of Amsterdam](https://www.uva.nl/shared-content/programmas/en/masters/artificial-intelligence/artificial-intelligence.html?origin=znSrDUT%2BQ5uz6dso72fBmw), and my [BSc in Cognitive Science at the University of Tübingen](https://uni-tuebingen.de/en/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/studium/studierende/lehre-studienorganisation/studiengaenge/kognitionswissenschaft/bachelor/).

 Feel free to reach out if you'd like to discuss AI, cognitive science, or any exciting interdisciplinary projects.
 I'm always open to new opportunities and collaborations!
-You can reach me at adrian dot a dot sauter at student dot uva dot nl or adriansauter07 dot as at gmail dot com.